Assassin's Creed Odyssey – Legacy of the First Blade: Gameplay

 Assassin's Creed Odyssey – Legacy of the First Blade is a downloadable content (DLC) pack for the 2018 video game Assassin's Creed Odyssey.
-The pack is set within the same time period as the base game, namely the Peloponnesian War, an ancient Greek war fought by the Peloponnesian League led by Sparta against the Delian League led by Athens between 431–404 BC.
+The pack is set within the same time period as the base game, namely the Peloponnesian War, an ancient Greek war fought by the Peloponnesian League led by Sparta against the Delian League led by Athens between 431 and 404 BC.
 The player assumes the role of a legendary Greek misthios known as the Eagle Bearer.
 Depending on the player's choice from Odyssey, the Eagle Bearer's identity is either Alexios or Kassandra; they are a pair of siblings descended from a fictionalised version of King Leonidas I of Sparta and the inheritors of his special bloodline.

 Legacy of the First Blade was released in episodic format, and features a continuation of the role-playing gameplay elements from Odyssey.
 The contents of the pack, starting with Hunted, may be accessed by a player character who has reached level 29, and once Episode 7 of the main campaign at the island of Naxos has been completed.
 Players will encounter non-player characters who require assistance and offer objectives for players to clear as they explore the specific regions featured in Legacy of the First Blade; these typically involve collecting or investigating items of interest, tracking down targets, and killing Order of the Ancients members or their subordinates.
 The game contains branching dialogue options, which determine how the player character respond to other characters during conversations and cutscenes.
 The pack grant players access to three new combat abilities in their character's skill tree.

 Over the course of the pack's narrative, the player character develops a domestic relationship with a non-player character, whose gender and name depend on the player's choice of character: Neema for Alexios, and Natakas for Kassandra.
 By the ending of the second episode, Shadow Heritage, they will have a son together regardless of any dialogue options chosen by the player.